serdeliverance/serdeliverance/README.md

-### Hi, I'm Sergio :wave:
+### Hi, I'm Sergio

-I'm a Fullstack engineer that love solving problems and learning new stuff.
-Most of my experience is based on JVM related technologies (such as Java/Spring or Scala/Akka/Play), but I sometimes do some front end stuff (Angular/React).
+I'm a Fullstack engineer that enjoy solving problems and learning new stuff.
+Most of my experience is based on JVM related technologies (such as Java/Spring or Scala/Akka/Play).
+I sometimes do some front end stuff with React.

-I’m interested in functional programming and concurrency.
-Because of that, I’m having fun trying to incorporate some reactive streams and functional programming ideas when solving problems wherever them make sense to the business.
+I’m mainly interested in functional programming and concurrency.
+Because of that, I always try to incorporate some reactive streams and functional programming ideas when solving problems to deliver value to the business.

 ### Social networks and others
 You can find me on: